 And by that evening, when the kings made their encampments in Bethlehem and settled down for the night, I assume they had already given their gifts of gold, frankincense, and myrrh.
 They would have been presented to Joseph.

-Now there is no mention in the literature of the precise amounts of gold, frankincense, and myrrh which composed the gift but these were extremely wealthy kings, so it is reasonable to assume that they did not stint the measure.
+Now there is no mention in the literature of the precise amounts of gold, frankincense, and myrrh that composed the gift but these were extremely wealthy kings, so it is reasonable to assume that they did not stint the measure.
 They would have been very generous given the circumstances for sure.

 Some of the illustrations from early artists, for example, depict the gifts being handed over in wooden chests of considerable size.

 And that's where my zany head gets all confused every Christmas.
-Because the result of those three gifts meant that St. Joseph was a very wealthy man indeed when heading back home to Nazareth a couple of days after the birth and the completion of the census which brought him to Bethlehem in the first place.
+Because the result of those three gifts meant that St. Joseph was a very wealthy man indeed when heading back home to Nazareth a couple of days after his birth and the completion of the census which brought him to Bethlehem in the first place.

 By my reckoning, he could have easily bought the inn which had refused the family earlier in the week, for example, and the inn next door as well!
 And the rest of the village if he so wished.

-We can assume that, as a solid tradesman, he would have been a good provider at all times for his family, but he would never have been a wealthy man until he was presented with the gold, frankincense, and myrrh.
+We can assume that, as a solid tradesman, he would have been a good provider at all times for his family, but he would never have been a wealthy man until he was presented with gold, frankincense, and myrrh.

 I've done a little research on the subject down the years of my interest in this matter and the findings are quite amazing.
 Gold is gold, of course, and always precious.